Close Menu

 As much as the series is about a romance, it’s also about the love of a sport and the worry of who you are without it.
 It cuts through both men’s family lives and shapes who they are.
 Constantly fighting each other on the ice, Heated Rivalry is sure never to let the two of them stop being competitors.
 Their drive on the ice is core to who each character is.

-That being said, because of this, when they begin to prioritize each other over the sport they love, triggered by Shane’s injury, the stakes of the romance go up.
+That said, because of this, when they begin to prioritize each other over the sport they love, triggered by Shane’s injury, the stakes of the romance rise.
 The trajectory of Shane and Ilya’s relationship from dalliance to romance to love is mapped onto every game, and through a storytelling perspective that isn’t always linear, we can see as each man begins to prioritize the other over the game.

-Scott and Kip give audiences a side-couple to root for in Heated Rivalry Season 1.
+Scott and Kip give audiences a side couple to root for in Heated Rivalry Season 1.

 Heated Rivalry Season 1

 At only six episodes, Heated Rivalry Season 1 has to cover a lot of ground, but thanks to its small budget, it does so by making sure every minute of screen time is grounded and focused on character work.
 A slim season, there is no fat to cut from the series, no filler, and more importantly, nothing superfluous.
-There is no drawn-out exposition that tells the audience exactly what’s happening; instead, the showrunner __ uses shifts in storytelling perspective to let the audience know exactly how each man feels.
+There is no drawn-out exposition that tells the audience exactly what’s happening; instead, the showrunner, Jacob Tierney, uses shifts in storytelling perspective to let the audience know exactly how each man feels.

 While audiences quickly found the series thanks to its unflinching look at sex, love, and intimacy between two men (still an underrepresented pairing in romance series and film), it is the catharsis that Heated Rivalry Season 1 offers that makes it a truly gripping series.
 We all know that gay athletes exist across sports, but we also know that they often only come out after they retire.